New York's 108th State Assembly district

 New York's 108th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by John McDonald III since 2013.

 Geography

+2020s

+District 108 includes portions of Albany, Rensselaer, and Saratoga counties.
+It contains the city of Troy.

+2010s

-District 108 contains portions of Albany, Rensselaer and Saratoga counties.
-It also contains the eastern and central parts of the city of Albany and most of the city of Troy.
+District 108 contains portions of Albany, Rensselaer, and Saratoga counties.
+It contains the eastern and central parts of the city of Albany and most of the city of Troy.